Oya-Learning-Notes/Compilers/code/py_impl/packages/parser/docs/parse_tree.md

 unique across different nodes)_ .
 Actually I was regret that I didn't use direct instance ref at that time for `fa` module.

+## Epsilon Node

+When initializing a ParseTree, it's required to provide an $\varepsilon$ terminal.

+This is because we use `None` to represent $\varepsilon$ in this packages, however when a node is derived into $\varepsilon$, we need to actually link it to a Epsilon node, otherwise this node will be left in the leaves as non-terminal.

+Once a $\varepsilon$ terminal has been pass to parse tree, the parse tree will use such terminal to generate **Epsilon Node** everytime it's used.

+We could not directly cache the *Epsilon Node*, since different node that has been derived to $\varepsilon$ should actually link to it's own child *Epsilon Node*.

 # Design of ParseTree

 The ParseTree class should be designed to serve several different Parsing Algorithm for example `LL(1)`, `SLR`,